BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: Introduction to BurstGPT

-To identify the differences in response length distributions across LLMs, this subsection employs conversational traces in \name~and Llama-2-13b-chat~\cite{touvron2023llama}.
-For Llama-2-13b-chat, we feed 10k real-world prompts to the Llama-2-13b-chat model for inference and to gather the response lengths.
-The prompts are randomly truncated from the ShareGPT dialogues~\cite{gudibande2023false}, in which the request distribution aligns with the one in our conversational traces~\cite{zheng2023response}.
-This alignment allows for comparing the response length distributions between the two LLMs, thereby facilitating a deeper understanding of their respective behaviors in responding to conversational prompts.
+To identify differences in response length distributions across LLMs, this subsection employs conversational traces in \name~and uses Llama-2-13b-chat\cite{touvron2023llama} for comparison.
+For Llama-2-13b-chat, we feed 10k real-world prompts to the model for inference and gather the response lengths.
+The prompts are randomly truncated from the ShareGPT dialogues~\cite{gudibande2023false} with alignined distribution to \name's conversational traces~\cite{zheng2023response}.
+This alignment allows for comparing the response length distributions between the two LLMs, facilitating a deeper understanding of their behaviors in responding to conversational prompts.